9 Ways to Dramatically Improve Your Career Opportunities

 5. Stay Informed

 Who cares about your completed high education and a nice resume, if you’re always being passive towards finding a perspective job?
-With the development of networking, it’s easy to watch any updates in the job market and make sure you will choose the most perspective way of starting out your career.
+With the development of networking, it’s easy to watch any updates in the job market and make sure you will choose the most perspective way of starting your career.
 An initiative person will always achieve success and one, who seeks, always finds.

 6. Create Professional Network

-Collaboration with various companies and maintaining good contacts with business, which might be helpful for your own purposes to build up career, is an essential step to gaining a great success.
+Collaboration with various companies and maintaining good contacts with business, which might be helpful for your own purposes to build up a career, is an essential step to gaining great success.

 Though it sounds a bit mercantile, that’s usually how it works.